Question

 p = 0.03

-, what decision would you make?
-What else would you check before deciding?
+for the primary metric, what decision would you make?
+What additional context would you request before shipping?

 Part B — Linear regression with confounding